 What are the Purposes of Public Relation

 Even though today’s marketing techniques have been very advanced, even including the presence of marketing automation software to enhance relationships with customers and optimize marketing, companies still need a public relations role.
+Why are public relations the key to the success of every business ?
 Public relations acts as a brand communicator who builds the company’s image in the public eye, and of course it is not an easy thing.

 According to Rosary Ruslan (2001, p.246), the objectives of public relations are as follows: